Bush v. Gore and the 2000 Presidential Election Simply Explained

 Not exactly.
 Mr. Gore did not agree with Mrs. Harris.
 He was lucky that he got some help from the Florida Supreme Court, Florida's most important court.
 They told Secretary of State Harris to give the counties more time to count their votes.
 The Florida Supreme Court agreed with Mr. Gore; they said the counties could have 12 more days after the official deadline to recount their ballots, then Mrs. Harris could declare the winner.
 Mr. Gore and his followers were very happy about this.
 The counties would now have until November 26 to recount the ballots.

-After the 12 days was up some of the counties finished recounting their votes, but some didn’t.
+After the 12 days were up some of the counties finished recounting their votes, but some didn’t.
 Mrs. Harris and her helpers added up all the votes on November 26, the new deadline set by the Florida Supreme Court.
 The result was the same as the first time: Bush won.
 She announced George W. Bush as the winner of the Florida election.
 And since he won Florida, George W. Bush was also going to be the next president of the United States.

 Mr. Gore was upset with Bush's win because he said that every county should get enough time to recount their votes.
 Gore also said that some of the votes did not get counted at all, so we should make sure that all the votes got counted before we end the election.